 Seven monuments remain on the summit Sliabh na Cailleach, the central and highest peak.
 Cairn T, main structure is 35 meters in diameter and in good condition, with roof and chamber intact due to a Board of Works reconstruction in the 1940's.
+Cairn T is currently closed to the public.
 The other monuments lie in various states of disrepair due to removal of stones in the past.
 There are many fine engraved slabs within the chamber of Cairn T, and several more can be seen in the surrounding satellite mounds, S, U V, R, R1 and W.

 There are fifteen monuments on Cairnbane West, of which two, Cairns D and L are considered 'focal' monuments.
 The largest cairns, Cairn D, 55 meters in diameter and Cairn L, 45 meters in diameter, are not visible from each other, even though they are only 200 meters apart.
 The chamber of Cairn L is in good condition, even though it was given a concrete roof in the 1940's and has many engraved stones within.